sadhiin/cvpr-spring-2023/Mid/Assignment-1/README.md

-Assignmnet -1: Image recognestion with KNN in Cifar-10
+## Assignmnet-1: Image Classification in Cifar-10 with k-Nearest Neighbour